-All borrowings under the Credit Agreement are cross collateralized by substantially all assets of the Company and are subject to certain restrictive covenants including quarterly total leverage ratio and fixed charge ratio requirements, a limit on capital expenditures and excess cash flow.
-The Company is in compliance with all covenants and has no letters of credit outstanding as of December 31, 2021.
+All borrowings under the Credit Agreement are cross collateralized by substantially all assets of the Company and are subject to certain restrictive covenants including quarterly total leverage ratio and fixed charge ratio requirements.
+The Company is in compliance with all covenants and has no letter of credit outstanding as of December 31, 2023 and December 31, 2022.

-NOTE 5-LEASES
+NOTE 5 - LEASES

-The Company's operating leases are primarily for real estate, including suites in medical office buildings and corporate offices.
-The Company incurred rent expense of \$3.3 million, \$2.8 million and \$1.5 million for its suites in medical office buildings for the years ended December 31, 2021, 2020 and 2019, respectively.
-The Company incurred rent expense of \$92,000, \$143,000 and \$78,000 related to the corporate offices for the years ended December 31, 2021, 2020 and 2019, respectively.
-Rent expense related to suites in medical office buildings is included in cost of services while rent expense for the corporate offices is included in selling, general and administrative on the consolidated statements of operations.
+The Company's operating leases are primarily for real estate, including medical office suites and corporate offices.
+For the twelve months ended December 31, 2023, 2022, and 2021, the Company incurred rent expense of \$5.9 million, \$4.5 million, and \$3.3 million, respectively, related to its medical office suites.
+The Company's rent expense related to its medical office suites is classified in cost of services within the Company's consolidated statements of operations.
+The Company incurred rent expense of \$364,000, \$323,000, and \$92,000 for the twelve months ended December 31, 2023, 2022, and 2021, respectively, related to the corporate offices which is classified in selling, general and administrative expenses.
 The Company currently does not have any finance leases.

 Real estate lease agreements typically have initial terms of five to ten years and may include one or more options to renew.
 The useful life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
 The Company's lease agreements do not contain any material residual value guarantees, restrictions or covenants.

-The following table presents the weighted-average lease terms and discount rates at December 31, 2021, 2020 and 2019:
+The following table presents the weighted-average lease terms and discount rates at December 31, 2023, 2022, and 2021:

-2021 2020 2019

-Weighted-average remaining lease term 4.9 years 5.0 years 4.8 years

-Weight average discount rate 4.6% 4.6% 4.1 %
+December 31, 2023 December 31, 2022 December 31, 2021 Weighted-average remaining lease term 4.7 years 4.5 years 4.9 years Weight average discount rate 6.4% 5.1% 4.6%

-The following table presents supplemental cash flow information for the years ended December 31, 2021, 2020 and 2019 (in 000's):
+The following table presents supplemental cash flow information for the twelve months ended December 31, 2023 and 2022 (in 000's):

-2021 2020 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash outflows from operating leases \$ 3,348 \$ 2,540 \$ 1,325 Right-of-use assets obtained in exchange for lease obligations: Operating leases \$ 3,856 \$ 6,447 \$ 8,910
+December 31, 2023 December 31, 2022 Cash paid for amounts included in the measurement of lease liabilities: Operating cash outflows from operating leases \$ 5,240 \$ 5,068 Right-of-use assets obtained in exchange for lease obligations: Operating leases \$ 9,934 \$ 10,913